 , in keeping with his boisterous

 nature and public persona.
-At her wedding, his daughter, Alice, stated that "My father wants to be the bride at every wedding, the corpse at every funeral, and the baby at every christening."
-But she was giving as good as she got: Alice was a notorious handful, rambunctious, and known to the press as "Princess Alice" due to her beauty and outgoing nature.
-Her father had earlier snarked, "I can either run the country, or attend to Alice.
+At her wedding, his daughter Alice stated that "My father wants to be the bride at every wedding, the corpse at every funeral, and the baby at every christening."
+But she was giving as good as she got; Alice was a notorious handful: rambunctious, mischievous, and known to the press as "Princess Alice" due to her beauty and outgoing nature.
+Her father had once snarked, "I can either run the country, or attend to Alice.
 I cannot possibly do both."
 She would go on to become a Washington socialite/lobbyist whose razor wit, political savvy, and connections could build up or destroy any politician she set her sights on.
 Teddy also had a son whom he named Kermit (THAT SHOWED HIM

 ) who joined him on some of his expeditions.
 Teddy's grandson, Kermit Jr., would also have adventures, but as he was a CIA

 Film of President Roosevelt can be found here